Vannesha2021/Explore-Kuala-Lumpur-with-a-local/README.md

 Slack Channel
 - Slack was used to communicate with other coders, mentors and tutors to resolve issues which I was facing with the project.

+# Issues Faced during the project

+- Allignment of Images

+I faced issues with the alignment of the images in the homepage section.
+Besides that, my indent was not accurate.
+However after support from Slack, I managed to fix the issues.

+- Experience Section

+I lernt how to display images in a certain style, thanks to CodePen!
+The margins and movements of the pictures was tough to navigate but once it was designed in CSS, the tour sections came along perfectly.

+- Booking page

+I faced issue getting the box size for the "Booking Date"similar to the others.
+After asking for assistance in Slack, it was amended to the correct size.

+Overall

+The biggest challenge I faced was getting my page to be responsive.
+It all came together in the end of the project.

 # Credits

 Code